leonardoward/space-invaders-pic-proteus/README.md

 </p>

 ## Custom Made Sprite
 In order to draw in the screen with the T6963C symbol generator, custom 8x8 sprite were made for each character in the game.
-The three types of invaders sprites were implemented with their respective four animations: i) position 'a', ii)position 'b', iii)position 'a' dodging laser shot, iv) position 'b' dodging laser shot; the spaceship and mothership sprites, the barriers sprites with the ability to be destroyed with 3 shots, laser shots and explotion sprites.
+The three types of invaders sprites were implemented with their respective four animations: i) position 'a', ii)position 'b', iii)position 'a' dodging laser shot, iv) position 'b' dodging laser shot; the spaceship and mothership sprites, the barriers sprites with the ability to be destroyed with 3 hits, laser shots and explotion sprites.

 ![invaders](https://user-images.githubusercontent.com/28768293/126910085-ce707ba6-35f9-4abf-8a65-37cb2ffe1561.png)